Disability in children's literature: United States

-In the United States, about 26% of the population has a disability, a slightly higher greater than the 17% worldwide figure.
+In the United States, about 26% of the population has a disability, slightly higher than the 17% worldwide figure.
 In 2019 only 3.4% of children's books published in the US had disabled main characters, Having children read about characters with disabilities, scholars suggest, helps promote acceptance and empathy.
 The approach of children and youth literature (collectively called "juvenile literature") can have a significant impact on the children reading it, whether they personally have experienced disability or not; literature "has proven to be an agent capable of influencing attitudes and acceptance of impairments".
 Stereotypes of disabilities could also have an impact on children, this may cause children to misunderstand and view disabilities in a negative way.
+In "The Ethical Responsibility of Representing Disability in Children's Literature," Anna Purkiss describes how "the way disability is represented in children's literature has the potential to affect non-disabled young readers' views of disabled people in real life and also to reflect disabled readers' lived experiences back to them from the page."

 From 1940 to 1970, around 311 books for children were published in the United States that included characters with disabilities as main characters.
 Some of these books romanticized the disability, some were infantilized, while others portrayed the disabled characters as avoiding the world.
 Such portrayals did not reflect lived reality; an oddity is that the portrayal of blind individuals exceeded their actual numbers in the real population.
 Blindness was noted as being the most common disability among African-American characters in children's fiction, used as a plot device to represent the ability to see beyond racial prejudices, making the disability secondary to its significance as a plot device.

 In 1986, the Individuals with Disabilities in Education Act (IDEA) was put into force in the United States, which ended the exclusion of children with disabilities from publicly funded school systems.
 With the integration of children with disabilities into public schools, a new interest arose in representing disabled people in children's books.
 Barbara Holland Baskin and Karen H. Harris conducted influential research into the portrayal of disability in children and youth literature in the late 1970s.
 They published the seminal study Notes from a Different Drummer (1977), followed by More Notes from a Different Drummer (1984).
 Today, disability in juvenile literature is a standard topic included in bibliographies, research, criticism, and review sources.
 Several bibliographies and studies reviewing fiction and non-fiction have been produced in the years since.